Estimated reading time: 7 minutes

 - Clear and quantitative.
 The results you get from A/B testing are numerical and statistical.
 There’s no interpretation, like with survey responses.

-- Expensive and time consuming.
+- Expensive and time-consuming.
 A/B testing can be a drain on resources – both time and money.
-If you don’t get several thousands of visitors to your site per month, your testing will likely have to go on for ages before you get enough of a response to be worthwhile.
+If you don’t get several thousand of visitors to your site per month, your testing will likely have to go on for ages before you get enough of a response to be worthwhile.
 By the time you get your results, the design options may already be out of date.

 - Goals must be narrow and specific.
 This can help you if you have a specific question to ask, but most store owners need more information than that.
 Issues on websites tend to be more nuanced than one specific question.